scholarslab/gitpractice/Praxis2019.md

 * Connor: Bryant Simon's *The Hamlet Fire: A Tragic Story of Cheap Food, Cheap Government and Cheap Lives* was really pretty amazing.
 Also, *Inventing the "American Way": The Politics of Consensus from the New Deal to the Civil Rights Movement*

 ## Who plays you in your upcoming bio-pic?
-*Connor: Joseph Gordon Levitt.
+* Connor: Joseph Gordon Levitt.
 Obviously.
+* Natasha: I've been told I bear a resemblance to Tamsin Greig (British comedian - watch Black Books if you haven't).
+Otherwise, I have no idea - but they'd need to have tatts and unruly hair.